0121 415 6056

 As a result, pupils enjoy considerable academic success and go on to the very best universities.

-All boys in the Sixth Form study the International Baccalaureate Diploma and this year boys produced outstanding results, with 54% achieving 40 points or above (the equivalent of more than 4 A*s at A-level).
+All boys in the Sixth Form study the International Baccalaureate Diploma and this year’s leavers produced excellent results, with 46% achieving scores of 40 points or above (equivalent to four A*s at A-level).

-The school offers a rich extra-curricular programme and, although entry to the school is based on academic merit, the school also looks for boys who will take full advantage of the educational experience on offer.
+The school offers a rich extra-curricular programme and, although entry is based on academic merit, the school also looks for boys who will take full advantage of the educational experience on offer.

 With over 50 clubs and societies, 18 different sports and around 140 trips a year, every boy can find at least one thing that enlivens and enriches his life.

 There has been much development of the school’s facilities in recent years.

 The £11m Ruddock Performing Arts Centre, which opened in 2012, provides professional-standard facilities and houses around 40 school concerts and music recitals and 20 drama performances each year.

 The Brode Wing, which opened in 013, is a £5m modern languages and science centre that also includes a bright and spacious Sixth Form Centre.